ngokhoa1202/cs-note/programming/go/fundamentals/Variable.md

 ```
 ## Short variable declaration
 - Unlike regular variable declarations, a short variable declaration may _redeclare_ variables or parameters provided they were originally declared earlier in the same block with the same type, and at least one of the non-blank variables is new.
-- Redeclaration does not introduce a new variable; it just assigns a new value to the original.
+- Re-declaration does not introduce a new variable; it just assigns a new value to the original.
 ```Go title='Short form of variable declaration'
 ShortVarDecl = IdentifierList ":=" ExpressionList .
 ```